wcfrobert/ezweld/README.md

 **Geometric Properties - (Treating Welds as Lines)**

-In many engineering applications, welds are thought of as a 1-dimensional "line".
-As a result, weld stresses are often expressed as **force per unit length** (kip/in) rather than force per unit area (ksi).
+In many engineering contexts, welds are thought of as 1-dimensional "lines".
+As a result, weld stresses are often expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
 There are some benefits to working with one dimension less.
 For example, demands can now be calculated without knowing the weld's thickness, which means thickness becomes a design parameter that we can specify.
 Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties.
-Notice how the units are 1 dimensions less:
+Notice how the geometric properties are are 1 dimensions less:

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

-One notable drawback of treating welds as lines is that it gets kind of confusing when weld groups have welds with variable thicknesses.
-Where variable weld thicknesses are defined, EZweld calculates an "effective" length proportional to the minimum thickness within the group.
+One drawback, or point of confusion, is the assumption of uniform thickness within a weld group, which is not always true.
+The above table should NOT be used for **weld groups with variable thicknesses**.
+Instead, we must first calculate an "effective" length proportional to their thicknesses.

 $$L_{effective} = \frac{t}{t_{min}} \times L_i$$

-This modified length is then used to calculate the "one dimension less" geometric properties.
+This modified length can then be used to calculate geometric properties.

 $$x_{cg} = \frac{\sum x_i L_i}{\sum L}$$